theratioproject/simple/doc/Simple-Mini-Tutorial-v1.0.md

 display "Hello World!"

-where /crlf/ are optional. cr means Carriage Return while lf means Line Feed, both cr and lf are escape sequence which makes the program output more readable.There is no need for excessive braces but it makes the code more readable.
+where **crlf** are optional. cr means Carriage Return while lf means Line Feed, both cr and lf are escape sequence which makes the program output more readable.There is no need for excessive braces but it makes the code more readable.

 Variables Declaration